uhuruos/CloverOS/FAQ.md

 CloverOS is a default Gentoo install with programs and with the above defaulted in `/etc/portage/make.conf`.
 There's also some configuration files and scripts in the user's home directory for making things easier.
 With those files removed, CloverOS becomes a default Gentoo install.

 You can see exactly what's done here: https://gitgud.io/cloveros/cloveros/blob/master/livecd_build.sh

-## Benefits of Gentoo/CloverOS over other distros
-No systemd, CFLAGS, lower RAM usage, it's Gentoo, package versions are stable, it's as default as possible while still being easy, has infinality, installs in 2 minutes depending on # of cores (unsquashfs).
-It saved me a lot of time in OS installs because it's exactly how I would configure my OS.

-## Firefox and Pulseaudio
-Firefox on CloverOS still works with ALSA.
-If this changes, it will be built with apulse.